murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Day 01 - Day 10.md

 ## Security Governance Principles

-Alignment of the security function to business strategy, goals, mission, and objectives » Organizational processes (e.g., acquisitions, divestitures, governance committees) » Organizational roles and responsibilities
+This section explains how organizations should align their security function to business strategy, goals, mission, and objectives.
-» Security control frameworks
-» Due care/due diligence

-**Objectives**
-- What are security controls
-- Explain the types of security controls
-- Explain the functionalities of the security controls

-These are put in place to reduce risks an organization might face.
+We will also look into the organizational roles and responsibilities from a security perspective, the common Security control frameworks that organizations can align with as they design their security strategy.

-**Types of Controls**
+**Types of Security Controls**

-- Administrative: security documentation, risk management, personnel security, and training
+- **Administrative**: Security documentation, risk management, personnel security, and training
-- Technical: software or hardware components, as in firewalls, IDS, encryption, and identification and authentication mechanisms.
+- **Technical**: software or hardware components e.g firewalls, IDS, encryption, and identification and authentication mechanisms.
-- Physical: security guards, locks, fencing, and lighting.
+- **Physical**: security guards, locks, fencing, and lighting.

 Controls provide **Defence in Depth** which is a layered security approach.
 If one line of defense is compromised, additional layers exist as a backup to ensure that threats are stopped along the way.